5 Common Medication Mistakes and How to Avoid Them

-American seniors take a lot of medicine.
-A National Institutes of Health study found that 40% of Americans aged 65 and older take five or more prescription medications, and 90% take at least one prescription medication.
+A National Institutes of Health study recently found that 40% of seniors aged 65 and older take five or more prescription medications, and 90% take at least one prescription.
 The same study found that as many of 55% of seniors take their medications incorrectly.

-Taking medications correctly is matter of life and death.
-Drug related fatalities are rising.
-A sad mark was reached in 2009, when the number of drug related fatalities surpassed traffic fatalities for the first time since these records have been kept.
-This continues to be the case in 2013.
-Many of these deaths were the result of medication misuse, particularly overdoses of opioid painkillers such as oxycodone (the active ingredient in Percocet and Oxycontin), but it would be oversimplifying the matter to say that drug abuse is the sole cause in the rise of medication related deaths.
+Taking medications can be a matter of life and death.
+Drug related fatalities are unfortunately rising, with the number of drug related fatalities surpassing traffic fatalities in 2009.
+This continues to be the case today, with many deaths resulting from medication misuse — particularly overdoses of opioid painkillers such as oxycodone (the active ingredient in Percocet and Oxycontin).
 The Food and Drug Administration (FDA) reports that 1.3 million people are injured each year from medication errors.

-There are many kinds of “non-adherence” that can have adverse outcomes.
-Here are five of the most common (but potentially dangerous) medication mistakes to avoid.
+Here are five of the most common and potentially dangerous medication mistakes to avoid:

 1. Taking Too Much

 Problem: Overdoses are the number one cause of medication fatalities and the most common medication error according to the FDA study about drug errors.
 Prescription drugs that have abuse potential are the most common culprits.
-Examples include prescription painkillers like Percocet, anti-anxiety medications like Xanax, and stimulants such as Adderal.
-But you can overdose on any type of drug.
-In fact, overdoses of the commonly used, over the counter medication Tylenol have been linked to as many as 970 fatalities in one year according to FDA statistic outlined in a report by ProPublica.
+Examples include prescription painkillers like: Percocet, anti-anxiety medications like Xanax, and stimulants such as Adderall.
+But, you can overdose on any type of drug.
+In fact, overdoses of the commonly used medication Tylenol have been linked to as many as 970 fatalities in one year according to FDA statistic outlined in a report by ProPublica.

 2. Confusing Medications with One Another

 Solution: This is another case where a pill-minder can be a big help.
 Sorting daily medication in advance can prevent the wrong medication from being taken in a moment of confusion.
-Medications that are taken as needed, and therefore aren’t in the minder, should be clearly labeled and stored separately from one another (in a different cabinet, for example) if necessary.
+Medications that are taken as needed, and therefore aren’t in the minder, should be clearly labeled and stored separately from one another, if necessary.
 This issue is serious enough that the FDA carefully reviews drug names before they go to market to prevent medications with names that are too similar from existing on the marketplace.
 This is aimed to prevent such mistakes by both patients and by pharmacists.

 3. Medicines Interacting with One Another